Douglas Stuart (writer): Career

-In a conversation with 2019 Booker winner Bernardine Evaristo on 23 November, livestreamed as a Southbank Centre event, Stuart said: "One of my biggest regrets I think is that growing up so poor I almost had to elevate myself to the middle class to turn around to tell a working-class story."
+In a conversation with 2019 Booker winner Bernardine Evaristo on 23 November 2020, livestreamed as a Southbank Centre event, Stuart said: "One of my biggest regrets I think is that growing up so poor I almost had to elevate myself to the middle class to turn around to tell a working-class story."
 Discussing the "middle-class" publishers' rejections he had received for Shuggie Bain, he told Evaristo: "Everyone was writing these really gorgeous letters.
 They were saying 'Oh my god this will win all of the awards and it's such an amazing book and I have never read anything like that, but I have no idea how to market it'."
-Stuart said in a 2021 conversation with the Duchess of Cornwall that winning the Booker Prize transformed his life.
+Stuart said in a 2021 conversation with Camilla then-Duchess of Cornwall that winning the Booker Prize transformed his life.
+Shuggie Bain went on to win other accolades, including being chosen both as Debut Book of the Year and Overall Book of the Year at the 2021 British Book Awards.

 In November 2020, Stuart revealed that he had finished his second novel, tentatively titled Loch Awe, also set in mid-1990s Glasgow.
 The book is a love story between two young men, set against the backdrop of post-industrial Glasgow, with its territorial gangs, and divisions across sectarian lines.
 In his words, the book is about "toxic masculinity" and the violence that can stem from pressures on working-class boys to "man-up".
 The novel was published under the title Young Mungo by Grove Press on 5 April 2022, and by Picador on 14 April 2022.
 Prior to its publication, it was described by Oprah Daily as "a beautiful novel about family love and the dangers of being different in a violent, hyper-masculine world", and Kirkus Reviews concluded: "Romantic, terrifying, brutal, tender, and, in the end, sneakily hopeful.
 What a writer."

 In 2021, Stuart received an honorary doctorate from Heriot-Watt University.

 In November 2022, it was confirmed that Shuggie Bain was to be made into a television drama series, adapted by Stuart himself, to be filmed in Scotland and broadcast on BBC One and iPlayer.

 Stuart was the subject of a film profile entitled "Douglas Stuart: Love, Hope and Grit", first shown in November 2022 in Alan Yentob's BBC One television arts documentary series Imagine.

 Personal life

 Stuart holds dual British and American citizenship.
-He lives in East Village, Manhattan, with his husband, Michael Cary, an art curator at the Gagosian Gallery.
+He lives in East Village, Manhattan, New York, with his husband, Michael Cary, an art curator at the Gagosian Gallery.